Bakies/SupersonicAnaconda/README.md

 # Supersonce Anaconda
-A repo for private projects
+A repo for project ideas